cybozu/bugbounty/en/scope/SensitiveDataExposure.md

 ### Regarding Vulnerabilities of Web Sites
 Criteria to identify a vulnerability differ between Web Sites and products.
-Therefore, even if the administrator's user name or password is leaked on Web Sites listed in the "Web Sites" of the following URL, we do not identified the leakage as a vulnerability.
+Therefore, even if the administrator's user name or email address is leaked on Web Sites listed in the "Web Sites" of the following URL, we do not identified the leakage as a vulnerability.
 [https://cybozu.co.jp/products/bug-bounty/en/](https://cybozu.co.jp/products/bug-bounty/en/)

 ## References